sree1hack/weather-forecasting-ar-model/README.md

 ## Implementation
 Download all the files in the same order as above.

 -install the python latest version

--install the dependencies by runnig the requirements.txt -Then run or double click on the run.bat file
+-install the dependencies by runnig the requirements.txt use pip install -r requirements.txt command

+-Then run or double click on the run.bat file

 - A application will open
 - To run the application successfully follow the steps provided in the Weather Forecasting Using Autoregressive Models.docx file in the path weather-forecasting-ar-model/66.Weather Forecasting using Autoregressive models
 /WeatherForecast/